DEGENERATIVE DISC DISEASE

 WHAT CAUSES DEGENERATIVE DISCS?

 After we leave our teenage years, everyone develops annular tears leading to degenerative discs.
 These may or may not cause pain.
 Annular tears typically occur from the repetitive movements of flexion and rotation over time, or from trauma.
-Torn discs leak over time and become dark and desiccated, thus leading to degenerative disc disease.
+Torn discs leak over time and become dark and desiccated, thus leading to this condition.

 Before you can get treated for degenerative disc disease, you must first be diagnosed.
 If you are coming here with a diagnosis, you are one step ahead!
 Dr. Pauza simply wants you to be informed of the safest practice.
 A diagnosis can be obtained from your doctor with a medical history, a physical exam, and some sort of imaging test, which is usually an MRI.